insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-18-components-of-processflow.md

         identifier: componentsofprocessflow
 ---

-**ProcessFlow** is the main workspace of the product which lets you build an advanced and smart integration solution.
-ProcessFlow gives you an IDE that lets you build an integration that is best suited for your customers while giving you the option to deploy and execute from the same.

-## How can you design,deploy and execute a ProcessFlow?
+**ProcessFlow** is a visual representation of a business process integration, which helps you as an user to orchestrate a business process in such a way so that you can modularize and control the complexity of business integration properly.

+## Various Section of a ProcessFlow

-**ProcessFlow Designe** provides a number of components and services which enables the developers use to create and maintain an integration solution for the customers.
+**ProcessFlow Designer** provides a number of components and services which enables the developers to create and maintain an integration solution for the customers.
 These are :

 * Applications
 * Technology Applications